-The idea of the study was to see, like the Nazis claimed, if it was possible for good people to "just be following orders."
+The idea of the study was to see, like the Third Reich doctors claimed, if it was possible for good people to "just be following orders."
 In the experiment, a student was instructed to issue electroshocks to a subject with a heart condition whenever the subject answered incorrect questions.
 In reality, the shocks weren't real and the subject was an actor, but the decision by the student to administer the shocks to the pleading subject was.

 The Monster Study was a speech therapy study conducted on 22 orphan children in Davenport, IA, in 1939.
 Dr. Wendell Johnson, a University of Iowa professor, oversaw the experiment.
 The children were separated into two groups in which half were praised for their speech while the others, many with no speech problems, were belittled for every word they said and were told they were stuttering.
 At the end of the study, the children reportedly experienced adverse changes: